PowerShell/ProjectMercury/README.md

   /retry     Regenerate a new response for the last query.
 ```

-Agents may implement their own commands so
+Agents may implement their own commands so be sure to check `/help` while using an agent.
+Some
+commands like `/like` and `/dislike` are just bare bones commands and need to be implemented by the
+agent to be useful.

 ## Development

 To learn more about how to create an agent for yourself please see the